Watching the sunset from the summit is a wonderful thing – romantic, dreamlike and sometimes breath-taking.

 More powerful lights also need more power, which is usually reflected in the number or size of batteries.
 This is made possible on many models by having the battery compartment on the back of your head (which is more comfortable than it looks) or even on your belt.
 These battery packs are usually rechargeable and can be quickly replaced with another battery if necessary.

-An external battery compartment also the advantage that it can be worn under the jacket in very low temperatures (skiing or snowshoeing tours).
+An external battery compartment also has the advantage that it can be worn under the jacket in very low temperatures (skiing or snowshoeing tours).
 Batteries and rechargeable batteries are still sensitive to low temperatures and lose a lot of capacity when they get too cold.
 If you keep the battery compartment warm, you will be able to use your torch for longer.

 The quality of a head torch depends on the choice of LEDs, the torch body, the thermal output, the housing… etc. High-quality head torches maintain a continuous output over a longer period of time and do not diminish because of thermal output.